-T.M.
-Schultze is a San Diego Fine Art Landscape Photographer, traveller, and writer, covering the local region and beyond.
-His favorite subjects include our United States National Parks and other protected public lands.
+My name is T.M.
+Schultze and I am a San Diego Fine Art Landscape Photographer, traveler, and writer, covering the local region and beyond.
+My favorite subjects include photographing Greater San Diego, as well as documenting our United States National Parks and other protected public lands.

 The Photographer’s Guide To Joshua Tree National Park will be coming out next month!
 On behalf of my co-author, Jeremy Long, I am very excited for the first edition release.
 The Guide will be available in multiple formats, Ibooks, Kindle, Nook, and a PDF edition.
 All should be readable on the device of your choice.

 This is the point where finishing the guide becomes extremely stressful.
 Text must be completed, and then proceed through multiple revisions.
 Image placement will need to be just perfect.
 Every detail must be looked at, and most importantly, the book needs to be released.
 I am a perfectionist, and the quest for that perfection often results in little work completed.
 I am very much looking forward to the completion of the guide so we can proceed to the next one.

 Purchase and download instructions will be available at www.jtphotoguide.com once we are completed!

 In about six months, I am planning to co-author my first book, the

 Photographer’s Guide To Joshua Tree National Park.
 My co-author and lifelong friend, Jeremy Long are extremely excited to bring this project to fruition.

 Speaking for myself, I can’t wait to finish this guide for artists and photographers everywhere to enjoy.
 I am also quite nervous.
 Good artists are endlessly creative, but good artists who are smart also know how to bring a project to completion.